coacoas/mill-junit-report-plugin/README.md

+# THIS IS STILL A WORK IN PROGRESS

 # Generate JUnit XML reports from Mill's test output.

 Many CI/CD servers already support reading JUnit XML reports and integrate well with code-review and merge-requests.